 The Swamp Dogwood

-Swamp dogwood (Cornus foemina), also called stiff dogwood, grows well throughout the entire state of Florida.
-Its hardy growing in USDA hardiness zones 8 through 10.
+Swamp dogwood (Cornus foemina), also called stiff dogwood, grows well throughout most of Florida.
+It's a perennial in USDA hardiness zones 5 through 9.
 Its natural habit is to grow as a large shrub, but it can be pruned and trained to grow as a smallish tree.
 The tree fills with clusters of white, four-petaled flowers in springtime.
 Berry-like fruits, which various birds use as a food source, follow the flowering phase.
 The spring azure butterfly uses the dogwood as a host plant for its larva.

 Swamp dogwood grows at a medium rate of speed, reaching a mature height and spread of 10 to 16 feet.
 This native grows in sun to partial shade.
 Its low tolerance to drought and salt spray make it an unsuitable choice for gardeners living directly along the coast.
 Plants grow best when given regular water applications, and applying several inches of mulch over the planting site helps the soil retain moisture.